JeanPinzon/logstash-filter-throttle-prop/README.md

 It is fully free and fully open source.
 The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.

-The throttle-prop-filter is to throttle events per a dynamic property.
+The logstash-filter-throttle-prop is to throttle events per a dynamic property.
 The filter is configured with a key, a value and a limit.
 The key is used to group the values.
 If the values with a different content are inserted more than limit, it will be filtered.

 ## How to install